Fbw-22-E03/React-Ecommerce-Project/readme.md

 Focus on using and practice React.Working with hooks and WebAPI.

-Authors: Lee, Aaron, Sunny and Kamil.
+Authors: Lee, Aaron, Sunny, Ivo and Kamil.

 Course name: Web Development